foxBMS/foxbms-2/docs/software/configuration/without-halcogen_how-to.rst

         :language: python
         :linenos:
         :lines: 43-
-        :caption: Building the HAL library without using |halcogen| on the fly
+        :caption: Building the HAL library without using |ti-halcogen| on the fly
         :name: building-without-halcogen

    - Add the ``include`` directory in all ``wscript``-files where needed.
 This